 He glanced at his plate, then noticed she hadn’t eaten anything.
 Fear crept under his skin.
 She wouldn’t do such a foolish thing.
 She’s too clever for that.
 He cleared his throat.
 Why am I embarrassed around her?
 I’m the second most important person in the Federation, for Earth’s sake!
 “You said you are doing well?”

 “I am, really.
 I haven’t had a minute for myself, you know.
-The city walls were in dire need of renovation, so was the spaceport, as I’ve told you already.”
+The city walls were in dire need of renovation, so was the spaceport.”
 Her face grew more animated as she talked about all the improvements she had made.

 He looked carefully at her eyes, sinking his teeth into the date.
 Liar.
 He knew it was just another of her masks; he was aware of the planet’s situation and knew she was desperate, but if it had been anybody else listening to her, Sedna would have fooled them easily.
 He lived in fear of the day he wouldn’t discern when she was lying to him.

 He glimpsed a twitch on her lips.
 The hint of a quiver.
 So it turns out Annelie had been right, after all.
-The lady of Edin had realized that she needed help.
+The lady of Edin had realized that she needed to join forces with the Federation again.
 Wesley was almost disappointed.
 But now that he’d seen an opening, he had to make her say it.

 He got up and walked to one of the immense bay-windows that let the light in, but not the heat, and looked at what the Erdanes called the blood gardens.
 He locked his hands in his back, making the fabric of his expensive clothes rustle.
 He had thought he could wait for her to say something, but he couldn’t stand the deafening silence in the room, he had to speak.